beechwoodswimclubky/BeechwoodSwimClub/src/pages/faqs.md

 <input type="radio" id="faq9" name="rd"><label class="tab-label" for="faq9">As a member, who can I contact with issues or suggestions?</label>
 <div class="tab-content">We are a member-owned swim club and, thus, the satisfaction of our members is extremely important.
 For daily issues, management is available to assist you.
 The head manager for the 2025 season is Jennifer, who can be contacted through the front office.
 For broader issues or suggestions regarding swim club policy and operations, the board of directors is here to listen and provide answers.
 For this season, the board of directors is:

-* Stephanie Bogenschutz Josh Colvin – President
+* Stephanie Bogenschutz – President
 * John Piccirillo – Vice President
 * Eric Mooney – Treasurer
 * Laurie Bauer – Secretary